gj-roy/.F.O-z-i_n--Launcher/README.md

 ## •/]> What's SimpliC?

 So you wanna know what's simplic?
 Well it's not somethings grand like a big brand or anything hehe cough*.
 Just think of it as some thing like the name of a website or just a project's parent folder.
 But why a name?.
 Convenience i guess.
-I think it will be much more convenient for me to release my projects under one name rather then releasing them under my **aline** like sounding name ( chuckles* ).
+I think it will be much more convenient for me to release my projects under one name rather then releasing them under my **alien** like sounding name ( chuckles* ).
 I hope it makes things a bit clear.

 ## •/]> About the developer...( ∆×••⟨[]⟩ )